drud/quicksprint/DRUPAL_MAINTAINER_README.md

 There are two parts to this project:

 1. A build of the tarball that a contribution event attendee needs (done by a maintainer using Linux or Mac OS, who should be reading this right now).
 The maintainer uses `package_drupal_script.sh` to create a tarball/zipball for sprint attendees to use.
 2. A released tarball/zipball that has everything ready for an ordinary contributor to get set up fast.
-It includes a DRUPAL_SPRINTUSER_README.md to help them know what to do.
+It includes a README.md to help them know what to do.

-Quicksprint uses [DDEV-Local](https://github.com/drud/ddev), docker, and a cloned Drupal repository to provide the tools to get people going quickly at a contribution event.

-## Creating a Sprint Package

-Quicksprint packages are built nightly and on tagged releases.
-Please download a tagged release from the GitHub [Releases page](https://github.com/drud/quicksprint/releases) rather than bothering to build it yourself.
-But of course, you could create a custom build using this source repository.

-* To create a package you will need to
-    * Confirm Docker is running.
-    * Confirm docker-compose is available.
-    * Make sure you have these packages on your build machine: curl jq zcat composer perl zip bats.
-You can run the tests/sanetestbot.sh script to test.
-    * Then run the script `package_drupal_script.sh`

 ## Distributing a Sprint Package